mahdinaija7/directory_downloader/README.md

 ```python
 downloader = DDownloader(url,workers=10)
 ```
-#### note : increasing the number of workers too much can lead to instable behavior use at your own risk
+#### note : increasing the number of workers too much can lead to unstable behavior use at your own risk
 ### to fetch file links that have extension of pdf only you can use:
 ```python
 await downloader.fetch_file_links(extension=".pdf")